NEWS AND VIEWS – 10 June 2019

 Orders must be placed by email ( email@example.com ), following which a sales order will be generated and sent to you.
 When we receive proof of payment by EFT into our bank account, we will then issue your official Tax Invoice, pack up the parcel, and dispatch your order within five working days.
 Fastway is our courier of choice, but you are welcome to make other arrangements should you so wish.
 Please specify this when ordering.

-Prices range according to micron (fineness), and are now fixed on a monthly basis to follow the international market movement.
-Current prices are valid up until the end of November 2018.
+Prices range according to micron (fineness), and are now fixed on a bi-monthly basis to follow the international market movement.
+Current prices are valid up until the end of July 2019.

-We have decided to drop our minimum order policy entirely.
-This is due to the fact that the price of wool has risen so much in recent times, and we feel that this may have put many crafters off the idea of using our products due to the high initial outlay.
-Smaller volume orders, which means a maximum of 1kg wool tops (not noils) that can be packed into one of Fastway’s A3 satchels will incur a cost of R55 + VAT, rather than the Fastway Orange Label charge to major centres of R105 + VAT.
+We have decided to drop our 10kg minimum order policy entirely, and our accounting system can handle an amount of 100 grams of any one item (0.1 kg).
+We acknowledge the fact that the price of wool has risen so much in recent times, and we feel that this may have put many crafters off the idea of using our products due to the high initial outlay.
+Smaller volume orders, which means a maximum of 1kg wool tops (not noils) that can be packed into one of Fastway’s A3 satchels will incur a cost of R58 + VAT, rather than the Fastway Orange Label charge to major centres of R112 + VAT.
 I do not add any surcharge on to Fastway’s normal pricing to bulk customers, so you can even calculate in advance how much you will be charged.

 TYPE APPLICATIONS CURRENT PRICES (EXCLUDING VAT)